 Enlarged Pores Treatment

 Enlarged pores are depressions in the facial skin surface that contain one or more openings to the ducts carrying sweat and oil from their respective eccrine glands and sebaceous glands.
-They caused when skin produces too much oil it mixes with dead skin in the pore, forming a clog that causes it to enlarge.
-If the oil becomes trapped by dead skin, it oxidizes, forming a blackhead.
+Enlarged pores are caused when the skin produces too much oil it mixes with dead skin in the pore, forming a clog that causes it to enlarge.
+If the oil becomes trapped by dead skin, it oxidizes, forming a black head.

 As we said, it’s normal and natural for your skin to eventually lose fullness and become thinner and very dry over time, that’s why you need to take action.
 While you can’t control the natural aging process or your genetic predisposition to aging skin, you can manage other environmental factors that contribute to aging skin and make wrinkles worse.
 Things like sun exposure, smoking, and air pollution can all age your skin more quickly than it naturally would, according to the AAD.

 Your skin care routine also plays a huge part in keeping fine lines and wrinkles at bay.
 Consider adding the following anti-aging tips to your repertoire to manage the appearance of wrinkles and fine lines on your face—and even help prevent them in the first place.

 Every person’s skin is covered in tiny hairs, except for palms of hands and feet.
 Each hair follicle has a pore at the top of it.
 Hair follicles have a sebaceous gland inside that produces oil.
 When the sebaceous gland releases oil, the oil climbs to the top of the skin and collects in the pore.

 According to this 2016 study, the primary causes of enlarged pores are:

 - Excessive sebum: This is when a person’s sebaceous gland produces a lot of oil, and they have oily skin.

 - Decreased elasticity around the pore: This is when the skin becomes less supple, and pores appear enlarged.